 The Project would bring additional housing into a neighborhood that is well served by public transit on the edge of Downtown.
 The Project would not displace any housing because the existing structures at 1500 Mission Street contain a retail building and warehouse occupied by Goodwill Industries.
 The Project would improve the existing character of the neighborhood by activating the site's 11th Street frontage with retail and office uses, providing more "eyes-on" a currently an underutilized street, primarily serving as vehicular ingress/ egress.
-Additionally, the Project would provide retail space along the South Van Ness, Mission Street and mid-block alley frontages that would contribute to the existing retail uses in the vicinity, while creating a more pedestrian-friendly environment in the immediate neighborhood.
+Additionally, the Project would contribute to the existing retail uses in the vicinity, while creating a more pedestrian-friendly environment in the immediate neighborhood.
 The Project therefore creates substantial net benefits for the City with minimal undesirable consequences.